rohitg00/todo-app/README.md

 - Design components for reusability
 - Use composition over inheritance
 - Implement proper prop interfaces with TypeScript

-## 🤝 Contributing

-1. Create a new component or modify an existing one
-2. Tag your changes with a meaningful message
-3. Export your components to the remote scope
-4. Submit a PR with documentation of your changes

 ## 📄 License